Romaine lettuce E. coli outbreak kills 4 more people; 5 now dead

 The outbreak is over and romaine lettuce is no longer on the warning list, but reports of cases in three more states have come in, the CDC said.

-A total of five people have died and 197 got sick in the outbreak, the largest E. coli outbreak in the U.S. in more than a decade, the CDC said.
+A total of five people have died and 197 reported sick in the outbreak, the largest E. coli outbreak in the U.S. in more than a decade, the CDC said.

 It can take a while for case reports to make their way to the federal level from state and local officials, and people often do not die right away from complicated E. coli infections.